Etruscan origins

 Helmut Rix's classification of the Etruscan language within the Tyrsenian family—alongside Raetic and Lemnian—has gained support from comparative linguistics.
 While the discovery of Lemnian inscriptions in 1885 once suggested a possible east-to-west migration, more recent linguistic and archaeological assessments argue instead for a west-to-east diffusion.
 Scholars such as Wallace (2010), Simon (2021), and Chiai (2024) interpret the Lemnian language as a derivative or dialect of Etruscan introduced to the island through maritime contact, possibly via an Etruscan trading enclave, rather than evidence of a common origin or population movement, as argued previously by Gras, De Simone and Drews.

-A mtDNA study published in 2013 concluded that the Etruscans' mtDNA appears very similar to that of Neolithic population from Central Europe and to other Tuscan populations.
+A mtDNA study published in 2013 concluded that the Etruscans' mtDNA appears very similar to that of the Neolithic population from Central Europe and to other Tuscan populations.
 This coincides with the Rhaetic language, which was spoken south and north of the Alps in the area of the Urnfield culture of Central Europe.
 The Villanovan culture, the early period of the Etruscan civilization, derives from the Proto-Villanovan culture that branched from the Urnfield culture around 1200 BC.
 An autochthonous population that diverged genetically was previously suggested as a possibility by Cavalli-Sforza.

 A 2019 genetic study published in the journal Science analyzed the autosomal DNA of 11 Iron Age samples from the areas around Rome, concluding that Etruscans (900-600 BC) and the Latins (900-200 BC) from Latium vetus were genetically similar, and Etruscans also had Steppe-related ancestry despite speaking a pre-Indo-European language.

 A 2021 genetic study published in the journal Science Advances analyzed the autosomal DNA of 48 Iron Age individuals from Tuscany and Lazio and confirmed that the Etruscan individuals displayed the ancestral component Steppe in the same percentages as found in the previously analyzed Iron Age Latins, and that the Etruscans' DNA completely lacks a signal of recent admixture with Anatolia or the Eastern Mediterranean, concluding that the Etruscans were autochthonous and they had a genetic profile similar to their Latin neighbors.
 Both Etruscans and Latins joined firmly the European cluster, 75% of the Etruscan male individuals were found to belong to haplogroup R1b-M269 and its subclades, especially R1b-P312 and its derivative R1b-L2 whose direct ancestor is R1b-U152, while the most common mitochondrial DNA haplogroup among the Etruscans was H.